matthw/ctf/flare-on_10/ch12/README.md

 I wanted to a grasp of the code in the rsrc because offset 0 wasn't making much x64 sense and didnt know where to start (author explains why in the official solution).

-I have no windows host, so filled with some sweet candid hope, enabled HyperV in my analysis VM, rebooted and ended up with a bricked VM... once more, yayy for snapshots.
+I have no windows host, so filled with some sweet candid hope, I enabled HyperV in my analysis VM, rebooted and ended up... with a bricked VM... once more, yayy for snapshots.

 Long story short, i have never been able to run the binary.